1. Decide if electric driving suits your company

 Electric driving does not only save on fuel and maintenance costs.
 You can also benefit from tax schemes:

-- Fully electric cars are exempt from motor vehicle tax (mrb) and from Private vehicle and motorcycle tax (Bpm).
+- Fully electric cars are currently exempt from motor vehicle tax (mrb) and Private vehicle and motorcycle tax (bpm).

-- For semi-electric cars that emit less than 50gr CO2 per km you pay half rate motor vehicle tax (mrb).
+- For semi-electric cars that emit less than 50gr CO2 per km, you pay half the rate for motor vehicle tax (mrb).

-- If you invest in business assets, you may qualify for the small projects investment credit (kleinschaligheidsinvesteringsaftrek, KIA, in Dutch)
+- If you invest in business assets, you may qualify for the small projects investment credit (kleinschaligheidsinvesteringsaftrek, KIA).

 4. Check the available subsidies